 The VERITAS Volume Manager provides many features, some of which are not available with LVM or MirrorDisk/UX.
 Notable VxVM features are described in the list below.
-See VERITAS Volume Manager Release Notes for a more detailed list of features available in each VERITAS Volume Manager product.
-See the other VERITAS Volume Manager documents (see "Related Documents" on page 8 in "Preface") for more details about these features.
+See the Release Notes for a more detailed list of features available in each VERITAS Volume Manager product.
+See the other VERITAS Volume Manager documents (listed under "Related Documentation" in the "Preface") for more details about using these features.